 For educators of grades K-7. $375.
 Discounted parking available.
 Earn 30 PDPs, or one graduate credit for additional fee of $145.

-Space is limited.
-Reserve your spot now by e-mailing email@example.com.
+Please e-mail firstname.lastname@example.org to be added to a waiting list for this sold-out program.
 Please include your name, the name of your school, and the grade(s) and subject(s) that you teach.
-Formal registration, including full payment, will take place in late March.
 Note: if your school is in a Primary Source partnership, please register through your district contact.